 The East Boulder Subcommunity Plan does not differentiate between professional office and technical office, rather providing guidance for a more general office type.
 The policy guidance from the plan does not outline the same type of policy intent to restrict office development in East Boulder.
 Offices are envisioned in every place type outlined for the areas of change, with the exception of purely residential place types.

-Many of the place types envision offices above the ground floor only.
+Many of the place types in the East Boulder plan envision offices above the ground floor in the areas of change.
 Outside the areas of change, the plan retains light industrial, general industrial, and community industrial future land use.